HackAndPwn/HackAndPwn.github.io/_posts/2020-09-12-windows-7-esu-analysis-updates.md

 Install KB4528069 as described in [Windows 7 ESU Analysis](https://hackandpwn.com/windows-7-esu-analysis).

-### Installing KB5033433 (December 2023 Cumulative Update)
+### Installing KB5034169 (January 2024 Cumulative Update)

-The December 2023 Cumulative Update includes new ESU files that bump versions past those used in KB4528069.
+The January 2023 Cumulative Update includes new ESU files that bump versions past those used in KB4528069.
 However, the same technique that previously applied still works.

 1. Install the latest Servicing Stack Update [Windows6.1-KB5032383-x64.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5032383-x64.msu) [Windows6.1-KB5032383-x86.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5032383-x86.msu).
 Rebooting the machine may be required.

 2. If using the Manifest/Components registry key technique, perform the same installation steps as KB4528069 using the updated files below.

-3. If using the failed reboot technique, try to install KB5033433 and let it fail.
+3. If using the failed reboot technique, try to install KB5034169 and let it fail.
 Apply the updated SideBySide registry key below and retry the update.
 This time it will succeed.

 <br>